chainapsis/keplr-wallet/docs/api/README.md

 }
 ```

-There may be multiple ways to achieve the same result, and not one method is preferred over the other.
+There may be multiple ways to achieve the same result, and no preferred method.

 ## Keplr-specific features